-There will be topsoil, made ground and clay excavated to facilitate construction of new foundations, and installation of underground services.
-The project Engineers (Waterman Moylan Consulting Engineers) have estimated c.
-13,400 m3 of material will need to be excavated to facilitate the proposed development.
-It is currently envisaged that up to 1,200 m3 of excavated material will be removed off site for appropriate offsite reuse, recovery, recycling and / or disposal.
-It is envisaged that the remainder of the excavated material will be reused across the masterplan site.
+There will be soil, clay and made ground excavated to facilitate construction of new foundations and underground services.
+The development engineers (DBFL Consulting Engineers) have estimated that c.
+32,353 m3 of material will need to be excavated to do so.
+It is currently envisaged that c.
+16,284 m3 of the excavated material will be able to be retained and reused onsite for landscaping and fill, the remaining material, will need to be removed offsite due to the limited opportunities for reuse on site.
+This will be taken for appropriate offsite reuse, recovery, recycling and / or disposal.